Does your team have the critical factor to be a high-performing team?

 Google’s findings were borne out by 20 years of research done at Harvard Business School by Novartis Professor of Leadership and Management, Amy Edmondson: psychological safety is critical to creating a high-performing team.

 Teams with psychological safety learn more, innovate more, and produce better results than other teams — an important distinction, especially in today’s age of information, collaboration, and complexity.

 Measuring Psychological Safety

-I’m one of 18 coach/consultants in North America certified in Psychological Safety through Noomii and the Fearless Organization.
-This allows me to use a simple but powerful assessment to measure the level of the psychological safety with you and your team.
-Using the your team’s results, together we can develop a plan address any issues of concern.
+I’m one of 18 coach/consultants in North America, certified in Psychological Safety through Noomii and the Fearless Organization.
+Whether you want to move forward with one team or many, my fellow coaches and I can serve your needs.
+You’ll have access to a simple but powerful team scan to survey the psychological safety on your team(s).
+Then, based on the team results, together we can develop a plan to address any issues of concern.